Japanese Studies, BA

 Join the Japan Club

-The Japan Club at USF enables you to expand your knowledge of Japanese culture and society.
-The club sponsors a range of events, including kimono-wearing, tea ceremony, sword, and flower arrangement demonstrations.
-Club members also volunteer for community activities such as assisting with the annual Northern California Cherry Blossom Festival in San Francisco Japantown and guiding college students from Japan to major attractions in San Francisco.
+Expand your knowledge of Japanese culture and society.
+This club sponsors a range of cultural events, including kimono-wearing, tea ceremony, and flower-arrangement demonstrations.
+Club members also volunteer for community activities such as assisting with the annual Northern California Cherry Blossom Festival in Japantown and guiding college students from Japan to attractions in San Francisco.

 Study Abroad